Multistage rocket: Tandem vs parallel staging design

 A rocket system that implements tandem staging means that each individual stage runs in order one after the other.
 The rocket breaks free from the previous stage, then begins burning through the next stage in straight succession.
 On the other hand, a rocket that implements parallel staging has two or more different stages that are active at the same time.
 For example, the Space Shuttle has two Solid Rocket Boosters that burn simultaneously.
 Upon launch, the boosters ignite, and at the end of the stage, the two boosters are discarded while the external fuel tank is kept for another stage.

 Most quantitative approaches to the design of the rocket system's performance are focused on tandem staging, but the approach can be easily modified to include parallel staging.
 To begin with, the different stages of the rocket should be clearly defined.
 Continuing with the previous example, the end of the first stage which is sometimes referred to as 'stage 0', can be defined as when the side boosters separate from the main rocket.
 From there, the final mass of stage one can be considered the sum of the empty mass of stage one, the mass of stage two (the main rocket and the remaining unburned fuel) and the mass of the payload.

 Upper stages

 High-altitude and space-bound upper stages are designed to operate with little or no atmospheric pressure.
 This allows the use of lower pressure combustion chambers and engine nozzles with optimal vacuum expansion ratios.
-Some upper stages, especially those using hypergolic propellants like Delta-K or Ariane 5 ES second stage, are pressure fed, which eliminates the need for complex turbopumps.
+Some upper stages, especially those using hypergolic propellants like Delta-K or Ariane 5 ES second stage Aestus, are pressure fed, which eliminates the need for complex turbopumps.
 Other upper stages, such as the Centaur or DCSS, use liquid hydrogen expander cycle engines, or gas generator cycle engines like the Ariane 5 ECA's HM7B or the S-IVB's J-2.
 These stages are usually tasked with completing orbital injection and accelerating payloads into higher energy orbits such as GTO or to escape velocity.
 Upper stages, such as Fregat, used primarily to bring payloads from low Earth orbit to GTO or beyond are sometimes referred to as space tugs.